expo/expo/docs/pages/guides/config-plugins.md

 /* @end */
 ```

-Then later in a gradle file:
+Then later in a Gradle file:

 `app/build.gradle`